Dr. Michael May (FRCS) — Updated on March 6, 2023

 Male pattern hair loss is an extremely common condition.
 It affects half of all men by the time they’re 50 — with some people beginning to lose hair as early as their late teens or early 20s [1] [2].

-But while pattern baldness (also known as androgenetic alopecia) affects most men at some point in their life, the degree of hair loss — and the impact on your life — varies enormously.
+While pattern baldness (also known as androgenetic alopecia) affects most men at some point in their life, the degree of hair loss — and the impact on your life — varies enormously.
 As a result, many researchers have proposed ways to classify and measure male pattern baldness.
-The best known classification is called the Norwood scale.
+The best-known classification is called the Norwood scale.

 Find out how the Norwood scale describes each stage of male pattern baldness, and how it’s used to measure hair loss and propose potential hair restoration treatments.